High risk life insurance can be a real pain sometimes.

 If you are a former alcoholic, the life insurance company will be concerned if you work in the bar business or casino business due to the potential relapse temptations.

 This is not something to go into alone.
-If you have a personal history of drug or alcohol abuse, then you should work with a veteran life insurance agent who understand how to underwrite these impairments.
+If you have a personal history of drug or alcohol abuse, then you should work with a veteran life insurance agent who understands how to underwrite these impairments.

 If you need life insurance and have a history of drug, alcohol, or substance abuse, then don’t wait.

 However, many pilots are surprised to learn that they may be receiving higher rates than people who are in poorer health than they are!

-After all, you would have a greater chance of dieing on the way to the airport then on a commercial flight statistically speaking.
+After all, you would have a greater chance of dying on the way to the airport than on a commercial flight statistically speaking.